|Up to date information|

+This is available on some of our flights, please check with our ski specialists.
 Pre-booking your seats means that the airline will pre-allocate your seats so all those in your party who pre-book will be seated together.
 We cannot guarantee however that you will not be separated by an aisle.
 Exact seat numbers will be allocated at check-in.
 All members of your party who wish to be seated together must pre-book this service.
-Currently this service is only available on our Monarch charter flights.
-Prices are from £9pp.
+Prices are from £15 each way per person.

-If a change of name is requested within 10 weeks of departure or once the itinerary or ticket has been issued (whichever is the earlier) a charge of £50 will apply.
+Skiworld charter flights: If a change of name is requested within 10 weeks of departure or once the itinerary or ticket has been issued (whichever is the earlier) a charge of £50 will apply.
 Prior to 10 weeks a £35 charge will apply.
-If your flight has been booked with a no-frills scheduled carrier such as Easyjet, a further charge may be incurred.

 For all of our European flights you will be issued an itinerary only.
 E-tickets are arranged with the airline and a boarding pass will be issued at check-in on receipt of your itinerary.
 Where it is not possible to issue an e-ticket for late bookings, we reserve the right to charge a ticket on departure fee to cover the additional cost.

 2.4 Baggage Allowance and skis or boards on charter flights